 Why A Healthy Heart Matters and What You Can Do About It

-Even though February, a.k.a.
-American Heart Health Month, is now over, it's important to remember the benefits of keeping your heart healthy all year long.
+February is American Heart Health Month, but it's important to remember the benefits of keeping your heart healthy all year long.
 The goal of American Heart Health Month is to save lives by preventing one million heart attacks and strokes in the U.S. by the year 2117.
 As you’ll see, maintaining a healthy heart is incredibly important.
 But thankfully, it’s also relatively easy.

 Why a Healthy Heart is Important